 According to a BBC article (link below), the French Interior Minister Bernard Cazeneuve said said the EU PNR initiative would be “indispensable in the fight against terrorism.”

-Luxembourg Interior Minister Etienne Scheider added: “The compromise agreed today will enable the EU to set up an effective PNR system which fully respects fundamental rights and freedoms.
+Luxembourg Minister of Homeland Security Etienne Schneider added: “The compromise agreed today will enable the EU to set up an effective PNR system which fully respects fundamental rights and freedoms.
 After so many years of debate, we have finally reached a deal.”

 The datasets captured by the EU PNR directive (they are listed in our blog post ‘How Ready Are You For Passenger Name Record EU Legislation?‘) will enable security forces to get smarter insights into passenger behavior.